Healthy Recipes - Healthy Eating

 I use 1% fat milk in my recipes even though it contains 160 mg. per 1 cup serving, a higher sodium content than skim milk.
 This is because 1% fat milk is higher in calcium.
 If you choose to use milk that is lower in sodium, you can adjust the total sodium content of the meal downward.

 The yogurt I use is also high in sodium at 160 mg. per 1 cup serving.
 I use very small amounts of yogurt in my cooking so that the total sodium count remains low.
 There are Greek yogurts with only 85 mg. of sodium per 1 cup serving that are more expensive.
 These yogurts are thicker, and serve well as a substitute for sour cream.
 You can adjust the total sodium content of the recipe downward if you chose to use low sodium Greek yogurt.

 Evaporated milk that is 2% fat has a sodium content of 35 mg. per two Tablespoons, a total sodium content of 420 mg. of sodium for a 12 ounce can.
 I do not add any salt to recipes that use evaporated milk, which lowers the sodium contribution by the milk to acceptable levels when there are 4 or more servings.

 The unsweetened soy milk that I use has a total of only 30 mg. of sodium per 1 cup serving.

-Most brands of packaged tofu have zero milligrams of sodium.
+Most brands of packaged tofu have no salt added.
 Read your labels, and try to find no salt added tofu.
-If your tofu has sodium, adjust the amount of sodium in the recipe upward according to the amount of sodium added.
+The tofu I use has a very small amount of sodium due to the calcium sulfate ingredient.
+If your tofu has salt added as an ingredient, adjust the amount of sodium in the recipe upward according to the amount of grams of sodium listed.

 Tomato Products (canned)